Registered Investment Advisor SEBI (RIA) in India 2026 – Complete Step-by-Step Guide

 Must only provide unbiased, client-first advice.

 Your original distinction remains fully preserved.
+This expansion simply clarifies the boundaries.

 SEBI requires all applicants to be: